 You know how your college roommate could barely squeak out the "oooooh-oh!" in the first half of "Livin' on a Prayer" and then crashed and burned after the modulation?
 There is absolutely no risk of that at Raiding the Rock Vault.
-Andrew Freeman (Lynch Mob, The Offspring) and Paul Shortino (Quiet Riot) belt it out like the professionals they are — with power and guts.
-They and Doug Aldrich (Whitesnake), Robin McAuley (Survivor) sing, shout and harmonize as they lead the audience through three decades of hits: Hendrix, Zepplin, Queen, Deep Purple, and everything in between.
+Andrew Freeman (Lynch Mob, The Offspring and Paul Shortino (Quiet Riot) belt it out like the professionals they are — with power and guts.
+They and Doug Aldrich (Whitesnake), Robin McAuley (MSG,Survivor) sing, shout and harmonize as they lead the audience through three decades of hits: Hendrix, Zepplin, Queen, Deep Purple, and everything in between.

-Adding sound and the showdown are lead guitarists, Rock and Roll Hall of Fame member Howard Leese from Heart and The Offspring's Andrew Freeman, and bassist Hugh McDonald (Bon Jovi).
-Top that off with drummer Jay Schellen (Badfinger, Asia) and keyboard whiz Michael T. Ross (Lita Ford Band) and you'll be cheering them on to play more and more virtuosic solos all night long.
+Adding sound and the showdown are lead guitarists, Rock and Roll Hall of Fame member Howard Leese from Heart, Doug Aldrich from Whitesnake and The Offspring's Andrew Freeman, plus bassist Hugh McDonald (Bon Jovi).
+Top that off with drummer Jay Schellen (Badfinger, Asia) and keyboard whiz Michael T. Ross (Lita Ford Band) and you'll be cheering them on to play more and more all night long.

 And that's important.
 We're talking about the greatest music ever recorded, here.
 You can't just throw together a handful of semi-competent musicians, give them mics and monitors and let them play the classics — especially not on the LVH showroom stage, where Elvis played for years.
 That's a sure way to make a walk down memory lane seem like a forced march.